 These results are more than exciting – they’re our first look at the true potential of Measure 98.
-While only funded at half its intended level, the Measure continues to support new Freshman Success programs as they grow across the state.
+While only funded at half its intended level, the Measure continues to support new Ninth Grade Success programs as they grow across the state.
 And at Stand, we continue to support educators every step of the way through the Oregon Center for High School Success.
 Thanks to your generous contributions, we’re able to serve as a cost-free resource for educators, providing the professional development, foundational research, and expert advice they need to launch successful on-track programs of their own.

-But in order to build on this progress and continue growing Freshman Success programs into the future, we need lawmakers to fund Measure 98 again in 2019 – and this time, we need them to fund it fully.
+But in order to build on this progress and continue growing Ninth Grade Success programs into the future, we need lawmakers to fund Measure 98 again in 2019 – and this time, we need them to fund it fully.
 If the initial $170 million investment was a down payment on the impact of the Measure, then in 2019 we need lawmakers to double down on what is clearly working and provide the full $300 million.